 Teams that qualify for one of the top three spots will automatically advance to the playoffs.
 The teams that land the first place in their groups will qualify for semi-finals, while the second and third placed teams will play in quarter-finals.

-Among the latest additions to the competition are Made in Brazil , former SK Gaming's CS GO line up.
+Among the latest additions to the competition are , former SK Gaming's CS GO line up.
 It would be unfair to draw any premature conclusions, but it certainly will be interesting to see how they fare vs. top teams like Astralis and FaZe.
 The opening match features Astralis and ENCE, who will face off on 03 July in the Lanxess arena.

 Group A will consist of Astralis, NiP, ENCE, cloud9, mousesports, G2, Gambit and Natus Vincere, while the group B will feature FaZe, Renegades, B.O.O.T-d[S], MiBR, Liquid, North, Fnatic, and BIG.